krishnavallabha/syntax-and-suffer/Notes/sorting_algorithms.md

 | Best / Average | O(n log n) | O(log n) |
 | Worst | O(n²) | O(n) |

-> Quick sort is the **fastest in practice** due to small constants and good cache performance, despite its O(n²) worst case.
+> quick sort  is the **fastest in practice** due to small constants and good cache performance, despite its O(n²) worst case.
 The worst case is avoided by choosing a good pivot (e.g. random pivot or median-of-three).

 ---